Azure-Samples/sap-odata-api-guide-copilot/README.md

 - “Create a sales order from this email”
 - “Turn this Teams conversation into a Purchase Requisition”

-Copilot Studio:
+The Power Automate flow:

-- Understands the API documentation
+- Understands the API documentation using Azure Open AI
-- Extracts relevant fields and creates the correct JSON payload
+- Extracts relevant fields and creates the correct JSON payload using Azure Open AI
 - Generates the correct OData URL
 - Calls your SAP system directly—no manual mapping needed